-- i. iAverage trading price on the day of calculation or, when not available, the average trading price on the previous business day; - ii.
-Net probable realization value obtained through the adoption of an internal valuation technique or model; - iii.
-Price of similar financial instrument, taking into consideration, at a minimum, the payment terms and maturity, the credit risk and the currency or indexer; - iv.
-Price defined by the National Bank of Angola.
+i.
+Average trading price on the calculation date or, when this is not available, the average trading price on the preceding business day;

+ii.
+Probable net realisable value obtained by an internal valuation technique or model;

+iii.
+Price of a comparable financial instrument, taking into account at least the payment and maturity terms, the credit risk and the currency or index; and iv.
+Price set by the Banco Nacional de Angola.

-2.3.8 Changing Credits
+2.3.8 Loan modification

-Occasionally the Bank renegotiates or modifies the contractual cash flows of loans and advances to Customers.
+Occasionally the Bank renegotiates or modifies the contractual cash flows of loans to Customers.
 In this situation, the Bank assesses whether the new contract terms are substantially different from the original terms.
 The Bank performs this analysis considering, among others, the following factors:

-- If the debtor is in financial distress, the modification only reduces the contractual cash flows to an amount that the debtor can be expected to be able to pay; - · Whether any significant new terms, such as profit sharing or equity-based return, have been introduced that substantially affect the credit risk; - · Significant extension of contract maturity when the debtor is not in financial distress; - Significant change in the interest rate; - · Change in the currency in which the credit was contracted; and - Inclusion of a collateral, a guarantee or other credit enhancement that significantly affects the credit risk associated with the loan.
+- If the debtor is in financial distress, the modification only reduces the contractual cash flows to an amount that the debtor can be expected to be able to pay; - Whether any significant new term was introduced, such as a participation in results (or equity-based return), that substantially affects the risk of the credit; - Significant extension of contract maturity when the debtor is not in financial distress; - Significant change in the interest rate; - Change in the currency in which the credit was issued; and - Inclusion of a collateral, a guarantee or other credit enhancement that significantly affects the credit risk associated with the loan.

-If the terms of the contract are significantly different, the Bank derecognizes the original financial asset and recognizes the new asset at fair value, calculating its new effective interest rate.
-The date of renegotiation is considered the date of initial recognition for the purposes of calculating impairment, including assessing whether a significant increase in credit risk has occurred.
+If the terms of the loan are significantly different, the Bank derecognises the original financial asset and recognises the new asset at fair value, calculating its new effective interest rate.
+The date of renegotiation is considered to be the date of initial recognition for the purpose of the impairment calculation, including for the purpose of determining whether there has been a significant increase in credit risk.
 However, the Bank also assesses whether the newly recognized financial asset is impaired at initial recognition, especially when the renegotiation is related to the fact that the debtor has not made the originally agreed payments.
 Differences in the carrying amount are recognized in the income statement as a derecognition gain or loss.